Ed Hunsinger

 Right End

-Chillicothe, Ohio
+Chillicothe, OH

 Knute Rockne built his dynasty of champions at Notre Dame without the benefit of anything resembling the player scouting and recruiting that would ensue in future decades.